springernature/vpat/nature-content-discovery.md

 <td>502.3.2 Modification of Object Information</td>
 <td></td>
 <td>
-These pages use standard HTML or ARIA object roles for maximum compatibility with assistive technologies.
+The pages of this product use standard HTML or ARIA object roles for maximum compatibility with assistive technologies.

 See WCAG sections [1.3.1 Info and Relationships](#info-and-relationships) and [4.1.2 Name, Role, Value](#name-role-value) for further detail.
 </td>